1st Armoured Division (United Kingdom): Italian campaign

 By mid-1944, the British Army was in the midst of a manpower crisis; it did not have enough men to replace the losses suffered by front line infantry units.
 In the Italian theatre, the army needed to find at least 21,000 reinforcements and had suffered an average of 300 casualties per day during the August-to-September fighting that compounded this issue.
 To address this crisis, the War Office started to transfer men from the Royal Artillery and the Royal Air Force to infantry training depots but this was not enough to stem the shortfall of available soldiers and the decision was made to disband divisions to move the men to combat formations.
 The 1st Armoured Division was chosen to be disbanded.
-The 43rd Gurkha Lorried Infantry Brigade, which had come under its command after moving to Italy, was transferred to the 56th (London) Infantry Division to replace the 168th (2nd London) Brigade|168th (London) Infantry Brigade that had been withdrawn due to lack of reinforcements.
+The 43rd Gurkha Lorried Infantry Brigade, which had come under its command after moving to Italy, was transferred to the 56th (London) Infantry Division to replace the 168th (London) Infantry Brigade that had been withdrawn due to lack of reinforcements.
 Divisional troops and the 18th Infantry Brigade (previously the 7th Motor Brigade) were reassigned to other formations to reinforce them, while the 2nd Armoured Brigade was retained as an independent armoured force.

 The divisional headquarters was also maintained.
 During October 1944, it commanded three small, ad hoc groups that had been created and was used to screen assembling Allied forces during further fighting on the Gothic Line.
 Around the same time, German intelligence determined the division had been all but disbanded.
 The headquarters relinquished command of its final troops on 28 October and the division ceased to be an operational formation.
 It was officially disbanded on 11 January 1945.

-Post war
+Reformations

 In July 1946, while located at Trieste, the 6th Armoured Division was redesignated as the 1st Armoured Division.
-It renamed formation maintained the 6th Armoured Division's insignia of a mailed fist.
+The renamed formation maintained the 6th Armoured Division's insignia of a mailed fist.
 During 1947, the division transferred to Palestine where it was disbanded that September.

 In 1978, 1st Division was retitled as the 1st Armoured Division.
-Five years later, it adopted an insignia that merged the designs of the 1st Divisions and the Second World War-era's 1st Armoured Division.
+Five years later, it adopted an insignia that merged the designs of the 1st Division and the Second World War-era's 1st Armoured Division.
 The formation went on to fight in the Gulf War and in 2014 was retitled as the 1st (United Kingdom) Division.